eventhelix/trace-to-sequence-diagram/readme.md

 #
 # time:         The trace begins with time information in square brackets
 #
 # generator:    Entity generating the trace message.
-This may be a generic entity name.
+This may be a generic entity
-#               For C++ methods use the calling objects class name.
-For C functions
+#               name.
+For C++ methods use the calling objects class name.
-#               the C function generating the trace would be mentioned here.
+#               For a C function use the function name.
 #
 # file:         The next square bracket contains filename, line number information.
 #